shakacode/shakacode-website/README.md

-## Shaka Code Website
+## ShakaCode Website
-This is an In Progress Shaka Code Website.
+This is an In Progress ShakaCode Website.

 ## Dependencies to build
 1. Bower: `npm install -g bower`